Doriel Jacov, LCSW, JD

 More information on payments and coverage

 My practice is private pay, meaning I do not bill insurance directly.
 However, I provide a monthly superbill, which is a detailed receipt that you can submit to your insurance provider for potential out-of-network reimbursement.
 Many clients with PPO plans receive partial reimbursement this way, and it is worth contacting your insurance provider to ask about your out-of-network mental health benefits before we begin.
 Individual therapy sessions are $250.
-Couples therapy sessions are $280.
-Sessions are 45 minutes.
-A limited number of reduced-fee spots are available for clients who are not able to afford my full fee.
-If cost is a barrier, I encourage you to mention this during our consultation and we can discuss what might be possible.
-If you need to cancel or reschedule, I ask for at least 24 hours notice.
+If you need to cancel or reschedule, I ask for at least 48 hours notice.
 Late cancellations and missed appointments are charged the full session fee.

 Popular visit reasons